MRtrix3/test_data/README.md

           git clone https://github.com/MRtrix3/testing.git

+    or if you have write access:

+          git clone git@github.com:MRtrix3/testing.git

 - create a symbolic link to the build script in your main MRtrix3 git clone.
   For example, if you cloned the testing repo within your main MRtrix3 folder: